HIGHLIGHTS-PM Johnson says UK doesn't need EU rules for a post-Brexit trade deal

 "I am here to warn you today that this beneficial magic is fading.
 Free trade is being choked, and that is no fault of the people, that is no fault of individual consumers.
 I'm afraid it is the politicians who are failing to lead, the mercantilists are everywhere, the protectionists are gaining ground.
 "From Brussels to China to Washington, tariffs are being waved around like cudgels."

-"There is an ever-growing proliferation of non-tariff barriers, and the resulting tensions are letting the air out of the tires of the world economy."
+"There is the ever-growing proliferation of non-tariff barriers, and the resulting tensions are letting the air out of the tires of the world economy."
 ON THE NEED FOR SOMEONE TO ACT

 "Humanity needs some government somewhere that is willing to make the case powerfully for freedom of exchange.
 Some country ready to take off its Clark Kent spectacles and leap into the phone booth and emerge with his cloak flowing as the supercharged champion of the right of populations of the earth to buy and sell freely among each other.
 "We are ready for the great multi-dimensional game of chess in which we engage in more than one negotiation at once."